art tips

 1. Color-Sort Your Markers

 I call this task a Marker Test in my bullet journal, but essentially you go through your markers and pens and see if they still work.
 Throw out anything that is no longer to your liking and try to align the colors in a fun way.
+Some of the best markers to sort are the ones that come in their own case like this set of 80 alcohol markers.

 2. Do a Photoshoot by Yourself

 Brush your hair, put on an outfit you feel confident in, and take some photos of yourself.
 Play around with perspective, props, and pops of color.
 Worst case scenario, you hate all the photos and delete them later, best case you got some cute and creative photos of yourself.
+For this project, I suggest getting a wireless Bluetooth remote shutter clicker!

 3. Paint Over an Old Canvas